chunribu/matrix-py3/README.md

 # Matrix-py3

-Python3 implementation of [cmatrix](https://github.com/abishekvashok/cmatrix) to ganerate "character falls".
+Python3 implementation of [cmatrix](https://github.com/abishekvashok/cmatrix) to generate "character falls".

 Matrix-py3 is adapted from [pmatrix](https://github.com/joechrisellis/pmatrix) that is well recommended if you prefer Python2.